Myth busters

 We are committed to recycling and reusing as much material as possible during demolition.
 To date, more than 70% of all materials have been recycled (excluding material contaminated by asbestos), including metal, concrete and timber.

-To date, 10 homeowners have relocated their homes to a safer site.
+Homeowners continue to relocate their homes to a safer site.
 Just prior to Christmas the RA moved four buyback homes to the Mount Pleasant Estate to show what is possible.

 Fact: Once a property is settled under the buyback program, it is owned by the RA on behalf of the NSW Government.
 Former owners are always contacted prior to any demolition.
 While relocation is the priority, some homes must be demolished due to safety, structural integrity, or flood risk concerns.

-Fact: The average cost to demolish a home is around $60,000.
-Relocating a home costs between $80,000 and $140,000, but when factoring in design, approvals, compliance, and site works, the total average cost can be around $380,000.
+Fact: The average cost to demolish a home is around $75,000.
+Relocating a home costs between $80,000 and $140,000, but there are other costs related to design, approvals, compliance, and site works.
+Each relocation project is unique due to condition of the relocatable home, site constraints and council approval requirements.

 Fact: Buybacks are determined by flood risk, the level of damage, and individual circumstances—not by ownership type.
 Approximately 74% of properties bought back have been owner-occupied.

 Fact: The Resilient Homes Program offers a range of options, including buybacks and resilience measures like house raising and retrofitting.
-The $880 million program will support around 1,345 buybacks and 420 resilience upgrades.

 Seven Resilient Lands Program sites have been identified so far, including locations in Casino, Ballina (Lennox Head), Grafton (Junction Hill), East Lismore, Goonellabah, North Lismore, and Brunswick Heads.
 The program is also working with Tweed and Kyogle councils on future sites.
 Collectively, these areas could support over 4,300 new homes across the region.